As a Joint Commission-Certified Primary Stroke Center, Lancaster General Hospital is recognized nationally for its stroke care.

 Prevention: The Best Defense Against Stroke

 Our primary care providers work closely with patients to reduce their risk of having a stroke.
 Research shows that most strokes can be traced to specific risk factors.
-Our providers share strategies to help you control risk factors, the most significant being hypertension, or high blood pressure.
+Our providers share strategies to help you control risk factors, the most significant being smoking and hypertension (high blood pressure).